satriop12/Project_Beverage_Company/README.md

 Create Data-Driven Decision-Making for a Beverage Company.
 Preparing, Processing Datasets using SQL in Google BigQuery.
-Followed by data visualization with Power BI and Share the Analysis with PowerPoint.
+Followed by data visualization with Power BI and Tableau.
+Share the Analysis with PowerPoint.

 This project aims to:
 1. Verifying inventory items completeness